Receive up to 30% in tuition savings for courses taken through May 2020

 Our MSW degree program’s culturally responsive curriculum prepares graduates in the context of healthcare, mental health and support services to work with:

-Our MSW degree program is designed to meet students where they are in their professional journey, which is why we offer both advanced standing and traditional tracks, along with six specializations.
+Our MSW degree program is designed to meet students where they are in their professional journey, which is why we offer both advanced standing and traditional options, along with six tracks.
 View the Master of Social Work curriculum grid.

-Traditional Track is for students who have earned a baccalaureate degree.
-The track can be completed in as few as 2 years at a full-time pace, or 3 years at a part-time pace.
+Traditional Option is for students who have earned a baccalaureate degree.
+The option can be completed in as few as 2 years at a full-time pace, or 3 years at a part-time pace.